TMarentes/portfolio/README.md

 ### Functionality / features
 The portfolio website has 4 main pages: home, about, blog and contact.
 Each page contains components with text and imagery, and there is an additional 6 blog post pages.

-The header component allows users to navigate immediately on all devices, enhancing user experience and ensuring easy access to essential elements of the website.

 ![Blue header with white navigation text](images/readme-header.png)

+The header and footer components display on all pages and allows users to navigate immediately on all devices, enhancing user experience and ensuring easy access to essential elements of the website.

 ### Sitemap